Disease Guide ·Bladder Stones ·2026

 Bladder Stones in Dogs - symptoms, vet costs & insurance

-Bladder stones in dogs require surgical removal costing $1,500-$4,000 — plus ongoing diet management at $50-$100/month to prevent recurrence.
-The stones form from mineral deposits in urine and can cause painful urination, blood in urine, and dangerous urinary blockages.
-Some breeds are genetically predisposed, and recurrence rates are high without dietary changes.
+Bladder stones require surgical removal ($1,500-$4,000) plus ongoing diet management ($50-$100/month).
+Stones form from mineral deposits in urine, causing painful urination, hematuria, and dangerous blockages.
+Some breeds are genetically predisposed; recurrence is high without dietary changes.

 Bladder Stones - vet costs and insurance